Chemical Dependency Counselor

 Sources: U.S. Bureau of Labor Statistics, National Board for Certified Counselors, O*Net Online

-Step 1: Check with the State Licensing Board for Information on Requirements
+Step 1: Check Licensing Requirements

-Step 2: Obtain a College Degree
+Step 2: Earn a College Degree

 Step 3: Gain Practical Experience